 Cause Solution Memory is installed incorrectly or is bad.
 CAUTION: To avoid damage to the DIMMs or the system board, you must unplug the computer power cord before attempting to reseat, install, or remove a DIMM module.
 1. Reseat DIMMs.
 Power on the system.
 Replace DIMMs one at a time to isolate the faulty module.
 NOTE: DIMM1 or XMM1 must always be installed.
-On all computers except the USDT, DIMM1 must be installed before DIMM2, and DIMM3 must be installed before DIMM4 3.
+DIMM1 must be installed before DIMM2, and DIMM3 must be installed before DIMM4 3.
 Replace third-party memory with HP memory.
 4. Replace the system board.